Always From Scratch

 Why should I not put cream in the pasta primavera?

-You can put cream in the pasta primavera, but the cream is very heavy, and I like to keep my pasta primavera light.
-Olive oil, lemon, parmesan cheese, and pasta water create enough of a sauce that you won't need the cream.
+You can add cream to pasta primavera, but it is very heavy, and I prefer to keep it light.
+Olive oil, lemon, Parmesan cheese, and pasta water create enough of a sauce that you won't need the cream.

 More Vegetable Pasta Recipes